 The Arboretum includes a Services Glade where the Union Flag flies.

-Alongside it is the Millennium Grove which is devoted to the memory of local people who have been killed on active service during this millennium.
+The Millennium Grove is alongside it, devoted to the memory of local people who have been killed on active service during this millennium.

 The Jim Houldsworth Bower remembers the Major and champion of the ex service community who died in 2012.